futurejones/swift-arm64/README.md

 An official 64 bit Ubuntu "Bionic" 18.04 install image is now available for Raspberry Pi 3.

-Note: This is a lite server image for headless operation.
+*Note: This is a lite server image for headless operation.*
+*Tested on RPi3B and RPi3B+.*
+*Should also install on RPi3A+ and maybe the Compute Module 3.*

 Download image here - [http://cdimage.ubuntu.com/releases/18.04/beta/](http://cdimage.ubuntu.com/releases/18.04/beta/)